Community Management Challenges

 The last step is the structural and infrastructural components.
 Asphalt paving, concrete, mechanical systems; these are elements that everyone needs and everyone uses, but they cannot so readily see the improvements.
 But, they are the most costly of all.
 We began with a sales pitch.
 We immediately addressed health and safety issues.
 We showed them we are working by attending to cosmetics.
 Now, we are just continuing with the plan and dealing with the major items.
 By now, your members may already have seen the impact the plan has had on property values.
 They will stick with the plan.
 You will have succeeded in giving your community a Fresh Start.

 Everyone is busy.
 In virtually every business, we hear people say they are working harder for less money.
 This is true in our industry, too.
-That said, MMI will assign a Lead Property to your community.
+That said, Majerle will assign a Lead Property to your community.
 Assisting them, there will be the accounting department and Client Services–administrative support.
 Client Services should be able to resolve 90% to 95% of all homeowner calls leaving the manager to be available for board member communication and on-site visits.
 Everyone has a phone, email, and voicemail.
 You and your community members should have no major problem reaching someone.
-MMI also has an automated phone system to help route after-hours calls and to handle emergency responses.
+Majerle also has an automated phone system to help route after-hours calls and to handle emergency responses.

 All that is fine, but today is the Internet age.
-MMI has state-of-the-art, Internet-based software to enable its managers to have full access to our systems 24/7/365 from anywhere in the world.
+Majerle has state-of-the-art, Internet-based software to enable its managers to have full access to our systems 24/7/365 from anywhere in the world.
 Some levels of access are open to board members, community attorneys, and residents.
 Our online portal enables residents to view their accounts, make payments, submit and monitor maintenance requests, submit and monitor architectural change requests, view violation notices and violation photos and view governing documents, contracts, meeting minutes and agendas, a community calendar, and manager messages.
 This system also helps keep printing and postage costs down by disseminating notices electronically to those owners who opt for e-communications.

 We see this in the many area communities.
 Whether the real lack of leadership is at the management level or the board level is not so easily observed from the outside.
 What we do see is that board members often get involved because they have good intentions, but they are never told what to do.
 Sometimes, the board member has a personal agenda; one that is not in the best interest of the community.
 The rest of the board needs to be strong and face this challenge.